 Writing Doesn't Have to be a Struggle

-This innovative curriculum, written by a veteran home educator and tested extensively in individual and group settings, has proven effective in enabling reluctant, average, and gifted writers to develop and improve their writing skills.
-The proven system gives you the tools to teach your students how to effectively plan and write a quality essay from scratch, giving them excellent writing skills.
+This innovative curriculum, written by a veteran home educator and tested extensively in individual and co-op settings, has proven effective in enabling reluctant, average, and gifted writers to develop and improve their writing skills.
+The proven writing program gives you the tools to teach your students how to effectively plan and write a quality essay from scratch, teaching them excellent writing skills.

 New Interactive Digital Format: You type on the Teacher Presentation as your students write on their worksheets.
 Now a part of each curriculum package in the Additional Resources.